-And when it comes to feeding bottles, you need to make sure that it is well cleaned and sanitized before your baby uses it.
+And when it comes to feeding bottles, you need to make sure that it is well cleaned and sanitized before your baby uses them.

 Why Sterilize Baby Bottles In The First Place?

-Sterilizing baby bottles is that extra step every parent needs to take in order to make sure that every feeding bottle is germ and bacteria free.
-In most cases, bacteria will still be clinging on to the bottles even after some careful cleaning.
+Sterilizing baby bottles is that extra step every parent needs to take in order to make sure that every feeding bottle is germ and bacteria-free.
+In most cases, bacteria will still be clinging to the bottles even after some careful cleaning.

 Germs and bacteria thrive in water and milk leftover.
 Within 20 to 30 minutes, the number of germs inside or on the surface of your baby’s feeding bottle can easily double its number.